Designing the Macro

 Macro Design

-Before starting to code, it is a good idea to have an idea of how the macro will work.
+Before starting to code, it is a good idea to have an understanding of how the macro will work.
 There are many ways to present and organize this information.
 This tutorial will use a process called Pseudocode.

 For example, the following pseudocode: